Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Case Studies

 \fontdimen2\font=0.6ex We now consider oscillatory grid conditions caused by weakly-damped inter-area modes, arising from long transmission lines, fast exciters, and ill-tuned PSS gains (we decreased the PSS gains by a factor of five).
 Both reserve units are connected to the 2-area system (S1 and S2 closed), initially providing ancillary services as specified by the cheap transfer function matrices $T_\mathrm{des,1}(s,\alpha_0)$ and $T_\mathrm{des,2}(s,\alpha_0)$, respectively.
 Being limited in energy, reserve unit 2, does not provide the FCR service, i.e., we eliminate the $T_\mathrm{des,2}^\mathrm{fcr}$ term in \cref{eq:T_des_fp_components}.

-Similar to the state-of-the-art practice of grid impedance identification, which is based on independent identification procedures of each converter unit, we study a multi-converter scenario of the proposed method for optimal dynamic ancillary services provision, where each reserve unit applies the P\&O strategy sequentially one after another, while the remaining units stay connected with their previous $T_{\mathrm{des},i}(s,\alpha^\star)$.
+Related to our discussion in \cref{sec:multi_converter}, we study a multi-converter scenario of the proposed method for optimal dynamic ancillary services provision, where each reserve unit applies the P\&O strategy sequentially one after another, while the remaining units stay connected with their previous $T_{\mathrm{des},i}(s,\alpha^\star)$.